Monthly Recurring Revenue (MRR) Explained: Definitions + Formulas

 MRR and churn rate are only two of the SaaS metrics that your company should be tracking.
 As an SaaS company, your metrics are going to be of exceeding importance.
 Most SaaS companies need to scale fairly aggressively, and must constantly be moving.
 Sales and sticky revenue are more important for SaaS companies than others, as widespread adoption is a key to success.

-- Customer lifetime value.
 This is the total amount that a customer is expected to spend on the platform throughout their entire relationship with it.
 For SaaS startups, it may be difficult to gauge customer lifetime value, but it’s important when determining how much to spend to acquire and retain customers.

-- Customer acquisition cost.
 This is the total amount it costs to acquire a customer, which will often be compared to the customer lifetime value.
 Ideally, a company should be able to reduce customer acquisition cost to at least a third of the customer’s value.

-- Customer retention rates.
 Poor customer retention isn’t just bad for finances; it’s an indicator that there could be a core issue with the solution itself.
 Customer retention rates are always a major feature of revenue development.

-- Customer acquisition rates.
 Customer acquisition relates directly to how fast your company is growing.
 Your customer acquisition needs to be continuously outpacing your customer churn; otherwise your platform is going to experience shrinkage.
 Over time, customer churn tends to grow.
 Customer acquisition must grow as well.

-- Number of active users.
 Your number of active users is one of the most direct metrics that you can use to determine your success.
 Your revenue may be shrinking, but your active users are growing: that means that you have a product that can be monetized, you just need to work on your monetization and your commitment strategies.

 A SaaS metrics spreadsheet can make it easier for you to track all the important metrics for your financial statements.
 Likewise, there are a number of software platforms that are designed to keep track of your financials for you.
 These products can be used to produce reports for your financial meetings, and to give you a better handle on how your company is growing and developing within the SaaS space.